About Kristen O. Riemenschneider

 - Moderna on its ten-year agreement with the State of Victoria to establish a state-of-the-art, domestic mRNA manufacturing facility at Monash University.

-- Sanofi on a long-term research collaboration with Kymera Therapeutics to discover, develop and commercialize first-in-class protein degrader therapies for patients with immune-inflammatory diseases for $150 million upfront and more than $2 billion in potential milestones plus royalties.
+- Sanofi on a long-term research collaboration with Kymera Therapeutics to discover, develop and commercialize first-in-class protein degrader therapies for patients with immune-inflammatory diseases.

-- AstraZeneca on the negotiation of a multi-target research collaboration with Silence Therapeutics to discover, develop and commercialize small interfering RNA (siRNA) therapeutics for the treatment of cardiovascular, renal, metabolic and respiratory diseases, including a deal value of $4 billion in development and sales milestones, as well as tiered high single digit to low double-digit royalties.
+- AstraZeneca on the negotiation of a multi-target research collaboration with Silence Therapeutics to discover, develop and commercialize small interfering RNA (siRNA) therapeutics for the treatment of cardiovascular, renal, metabolic and respiratory diseases.

-- Novartis on the negotiation of license and supply agreements with Spark Therapeutics for ex-US development and commercialization of Luxturna, the first approved gene therapy for an inherited disease, including a deal value of $170 million in achievable milestones as well as royalties.
+- Novartis on the negotiation of license and supply agreements with Spark Therapeutics for ex-US development and commercialization of Luxturna, the first approved gene therapy for an inherited disease.

 - Novartis on the negotiation of an investment with Blackstone for the formation of Anthos Therapeutics, and the related license of MAAA868, an anti-coagulant, to Anthos.

-- Novartis on the negotiation of a supply agreement for the EU production of Kymriah, the first CAR-T cell therapy approved by the United States Food and Drug Administration (FDA).
+- Novartis on the negotiation of supply for the EU production of Kymriah, the first CAR-T cell therapy approved by the United States Food and Drug Administration (FDA).

-- Insmed on the negotiation of a license and collaboration agreement with AstraZeneca regarding an early-stage respiratory drug, including $150 million in achievable milestones and double-digit royalties.
+- Insmed on the negotiation of a license and collaboration agreement with AstraZeneca regarding an early-stage respiratory drug.

 - Omada Health on a long-term strategic collaboration with Abbott Diabetes Care to integrate Abbott's continuous glucose monitoring (CGM) technology with Omada's professional coaching and digital care platform, aiming to create a new paradigm for people with Type 2 diabetes.